programmerg/quick-access/readme.md

 - Built-in favicon and custom favicon provider support
 - Customizable grid layout and color themes
 - Lightning fast navigation with <kbd>TAB</kbd>, <kbd>↑</kbd>, <kbd>↓</kbd>, <kbd>←</kbd> and <kbd>→</kbd> keys.
-- Fully localized interface (English, Hungarian, ...)
+- Fully localized interface (available in 36 languages)
 - Fine-tuneable permissions.
 Only request permissions for what you need.
 - It just works.
 All your settings are with you in your Chrome account.
 - Works in all browsers that support V3 manifest